 Students must apply to the School of Education for admission to the professional program, which covers the junior and senior years.
-The professional program application form may be obtained from the school office and must be filed with that office at the conclusion of the term in which students complete 45 semester hours of study.
+The professional program application form may be obtained online from the School of Education webpage and must be filed in that office at the conclusion of the term in which students complete 60 semester hours of study.